 This one is super easy.
 Get some spray paint in red, green, blue and yellow.
-Use a pan, paint can or other round object to use as a template, then trace it on cardboard, and cut it out.
+Use a pan, paint can or other round object to use as a template, then trace it on cardboard and cut it out.
 Use the remaining cardboard as a stencil and spray a row of six circles in each color on the grass.
 You may have to spray the circles a few times to make it the color bright enough.
+You can also change up the traditional colors and create a Twister game based on a wedding theme or a favorite sports team.
 Don’t worry, this won’t be permanent.
 The grass will grow and you’ll mow it off eventually.

-You can use an original game spinner if you have one, or if not simply write the color names slips of paper or card stock.
-Put the slips into hats: One hat will have 4 slips of paper (red, blue, green, yellow).
-The second hat will have 4 slips of paper (right foot, right hand, left foot, left hand).
+You can use an original game spinner if you have one, or if not simply write the color names on slips of paper or card stock.
+Put the slips into hats: One hat will have four slips of paper (red, blue, green, yellow).
+The second hat will have four slips of paper (right foot, right hand, left foot, left hand).
 For each turn, the player will draw a slip from each hat.

 Check out the instructions here.
 You can stick with traditional yellow, green, blue and red colors or choose your own combination — just be sure to make one black one.
 If you have forgotten how to play, check out these simple rules.

 For your board, get a large blanket or flat sheet and spray paint your squares.
 Ideally, half will be white and half will be black, but it’s your game, so do whatever colors you like!
-For your checkers, you can use plastic plates (either inexpensive ones from the dollar store or heavy-duty disposable ones) or frisbees.
+For your checkers, you can use plastic plates (either inexpensive ones from the dollar store or heavy-duty disposable ones) or Frisbees.
 If you can’t find them in the colors you want, spray paint works great.